2026 Update: Hims' Medication Model Has Changed

 Comparing Hims and Calibrate is not like comparing two similar providers on price.
 These two platforms represent nearly opposite philosophies about what GLP-1 weight loss care should look like — and understanding that fundamental difference is the essential first step before any pricing comparison.

-Hims treats GLP-1 as a medical service you subscribe to month-to-month, similar to any other telehealth prescription service.
-Complete an online health questionnaire, receive a provider review, and get compounded semaglutide or tirzepatide shipped to your door — typically within days.
+Hims has historically treated GLP-1 as a medical service you subscribe to month-to-month.
+Complete an online health questionnaire, receive a provider review, and get medication shipped to your door — typically within days.
 No long-term commitment, no upfront program fee, no coaching layer.
-The medication is the product; the platform is the delivery mechanism.
+In 2026, following its Novo Nordisk supply agreement, Hims is shifting its medication lineup toward FDA-approved Wegovy and Ozempic rather than compounded alternatives.

-Hims' approach is built for patients who are self-directed and primarily need convenient, affordable GLP-1 access without behavioral support infrastructure.
-The tradeoff is that clinical depth is limited — asynchronous provider interactions with a generalist platform rather than dedicated weight management specialists.
+Hims' approach is built for patients who are self-directed and primarily need convenient GLP-1 access without behavioral support infrastructure.
+The tradeoff is that clinical depth is limited — asynchronous provider interactions with a generalist platform rather than dedicated weight management specialists — and the medication lineup itself is currently in flux.

 Calibrate — The Year-Long Metabolic Reset Model

 Calibrate's model is built on the premise that sustainable weight loss requires comprehensive behavioral transformation alongside medication.
-The program costs $1,649/year upfront (separate from medication costs) and includes dedicated health coaching, a structured 12-month curriculum covering four pillars (food, exercise, sleep, emotional health), metabolic lab work, and regular provider consultations.
+As of 2026, Calibrate's program fee runs approximately $199/month with a 3-month minimum (down from higher pricing in prior years), separate from medication costs, and includes dedicated health coaching, a structured curriculum covering four pillars (food, exercise, sleep, emotional health), metabolic lab work, and regular provider consultations.
 Calibrate navigates insurance for brand-name Wegovy or Zepbound rather than prescribing compounded alternatives.

-Calibrate is for patients who want the most comprehensive behavioral infrastructure alongside their GLP-1 and who can sustain a 12-month financial commitment.
+Calibrate is for patients who want comprehensive behavioral infrastructure alongside their GLP-1 and who have workable insurance coverage.
 The medication cost is largely separate — dependent on insurance approval and copay structure.

 Quick Snapshot: Three Platforms at a Glance